Zyxel

 The company has a portfolio of mobile and fixed-line broadband access products.
-In 2020, Zyxel Communications launched WiFi 6 and 5G flagship products ahead of the competition and were adopted by leading Nordic service providers.
+In 2020, Zyxel Communications launched WiFi 6 and 5G products.

+In 2025, Zyxel announced that they would not release patches for two zero-day vulnerabilities under active attack in its products that—while officially in end-of-life status—were still in use and still available for purchase on Amazon.